Supplemental Resources

 Walking Backwards.
 (1989).
 Karuk World Renewal Ceremony.
 Retrieved from YouTube.

-Please note that it is not the intent of this book to utilize these testimonies to teach classrooms about Indigenous ceremonies (this is sacred knowledge that should be protected).
+Please note that it is NOT the intent of this book to utilize these testimonies to teach classrooms about Indigenous ceremonies (this is sacred knowledge that should be protected).
 Rather this book is meant to expose professionals who work with Indigenous children and families to a deeper philosophical understanding of Indigenous worldview and epistemology in order to better serve Indigenous populations.
 Themes that would be appropriate for the classroom may include 1) Indigenous people are a living people that 2) continue to practice ceremonies for the health of the people, balance of the world and transitioning in womanhood.

 CHAPTER 16: Being of the Same Mind